Kourtney Kardashian Posts Hot Pics After Scott Disick Alleges Betrayal

 Kourtney Kardashian doesn’t seem to be fazed by the fact that her relationship with Scott Disick isn’t working out.

-The Keeping Up with the Kardashians star posted sizzling pictures of herself on Instagram in which she was posing with her sisters Khloe and Kylie in Costa Rica.
+The Keeping Up With the Kardashians star posted sizzling pictures of herself on Instagram in which she was posing with her sisters Khloe and Kylie in Costa Rica.

-The Keeping Up with the Kardashians sisters had on bodysuits and looked pretty glamorous.
-Kourtney was announcing the Costa Rica episode of the Keeping Up with the Kardashians on her Instagram.
-It doesn’t look like Kourntey cares about what’s going on in her relationship with Scott Disick.
+The Keeping Up With the Kardashians sisters had on bodysuits and looked pretty glamorous.
+Kourtney was announcing the Costa Rica episode of the Keeping Up With the Kardashians on her Instagram.
+It doesn’t look like Kourtney cares about what’s going on in her relationship with Scott Disick.

 The Inquisitr had reported that Scott Disick alleged Kourtney Kardashian of “dangling a carrot” in front of him.
 It seems like Scott Disick had curbed his drinking and clubbing habits but Kourtney wasn’t impressed by it.

-The Hollywood Life has reported that the Keeping Up with the Kardashians star’s romance with Younes Bendjima is getting hotter than ever and perhaps, Scott Disick isn’t liking it.
+Hollywood Life has reported that the Keeping Up With the Kardashians star’s romance with Younes Bendjima is getting hotter than ever, and perhaps Scott Disick isn’t liking it.

-It’s true that Kourntey Kardashian will always have a soft spot for Scott Disick, given that she has three kids with him but it doesn’t look like things are going to be the same between them.
+It’s true that Kourtney Kardashian will always have a soft spot for Scott Disick, given that she has three kids with him, but it doesn’t look like things are going to be the same between them.

 The sources said that Younes is a bit shy but he was very happy as they sat together in the restaurant to celebrate his birthday.
-Not just that, Kourtney ordered a cute dessert for her boyfriend.
+Not just that, but Kourtney ordered a cute dessert for her boyfriend.
 “He was a little shy, but smiling and laughing.
 For dessert, she ordered him the heart-shaped chocolate cake with mousse.
 Before he blew out the candle, you could hear Kourtney say, ‘Don’t forget to make a wish.'”

 It looks like the romance between Kourtney Kardashian and her new boy toy is going really well.
 Many would say Scott Disick called it upon himself.
-Kourtney and Scott’s friends have often mentioned that Scott said a lot of mean things about the Keeping Up with the Kardashians star.
+Kourtney and Scott’s friends have often mentioned that Scott said a lot of mean things about the Keeping Up With the Kardashians star.
 He said she looked like a drag queen and very masculine.
 This kind of talk would be hard for anyone to take, let alone Kourtney.

 “[Scott] often says [Kourtney] looks too masculine and even said she looked like a drag queen in her recent magazine shoot,” the source quoted by Hollywood Gossip added.

 However, not everyone in the Kardashian family likes the fact that Kourtney Kardashian is dating a new guy.
-Kris Jenner, who has always stood for Scott Disick seems to understand what Scott is going through.
-Younes dating Kourtney means the fans would not see Kourtney and Scott Disick together.
-Hollywood Life revealed.
+Kris Jenner, who has always stood for Scott Disick, seems to understand what Scott is going through.
+Younes dating Kourtney means the fans would not see Kourtney and Scott Disick together, Hollywood Life revealed.

-The sources have said that the fact that Kourtney Kardashian is dating young men means the “door would always be open for Scott”.
+The sources have said that the fact that Kourtney Kardashian is dating young men means the “door would always be open for Scott.”
 This obviously means that Kris doesn’t believe Kourtney would settle down with the new men she is dating.
-Kris Jenner even wants Kourtney Kardashian and Scott Disick to get together and marry.
+Kris Jenner reportedly even wants Kourtney Kardashian and Scott Disick to get together and marry.

 “If Kourt keeps wasting her time with these young guys it leaves the door open for Scott.
 Kris still wants them to get married and be together, she thinks that’s what’s best for her everyone, especially her precious grandkids.”